IsaacDynamo/starship-svn/README.md

 ## Install
-`starship-svn` uses `svn` CLI so make sure it is installed.
+`starship-svn` uses `svn` CLI, so make sure it is installed.
 This can be checked with `svn --version`.

 Install `starship-svn`
 ```